 If you have already donated, please accept our heartfelt thanks.
 If you feel you can contribute additional funds, we naturally encourage you to do so!
 And please continue to pass the word to friends and family, especially to people you know who have attended concerts at the club in the past and who show any inclination to be supportive.

-The simplest way to donate is via our GoFundMe site:
+The simplest way to donate is via the donate section of our website.

 The club will continue to showcase an eclectic mix of performers, Folk, Blues, Jazz, World, Classical.
 We have also begun reaching out to other groups, exploring bringing author readings, perhaps even comedy.
 As well, we intend to open the venue up to community groups, who could make use of the daytime space on dark days or even before any afternoon equipment load-in for an evening concert.